 Regardless of whether you are preparing for an important, life-changing event, you might be looking for a reading list of inspiring women’s adventure books.

 Look no further – these Ultimate List Of Adventure Books Written By Kick Ass Female Adventurists will for it to you.
 These dynamic reads challenge you to move outside your comfort zone.
 As you adapt to a changing world and a changing you– and they help you to reinvent yourself in the process.

-Also, these books celebrate the power of the female athlete and destroy stigmas about what it means to be a female explorer.
+The books in this list celebrate the power of the female athlete and destroy stigmas about what it means to be a female explorer.
 Each of these journeys, offered through a profoundly unique, emphatic, and intimate lens.
-In Addition, Offer you a glimpse at how you, too, can develop a sense of grit while exploring your uncapped potential to succeed.
+They will offer you a glimpse at how you, too, can develop a sense of grit while exploring your uncapped potential to succeed.

 Regardless of whether you choose to read a tale spun by the fastest person to hike the Pacific Crest Trail, or from the first woman who ever won the world’s most difficult horse reads, these are books that will inspire you to be a badass female, too.

 - 1. Rough Magic: Riding the World’s Loneliest Horse Race: Lara Prior-Palmer Pin

 - 2. Swell: A Sailing Surfer’s Voyage of Awakening: Captain Liz Clark